 Schools have bright lights and loud noises.
 These overwhelm some autistic learners, (Grandin, 2009).
 Sensory stress links to the school building itself, (Mostafa, 2008).
 Learners avoid school to feel safe, (Bogdashina, 2003).

 Social demands add to the strain.
-Autistic learners mask by suppressing stims and forcing eye contact (Hull et al., 2017).
-This uses many cognitive resources.
-Learners become exhausted and dysregulated later (Gotham et al., 2015).
-School staff often see only good behaviour at first (Cage et al., 2018).
+Autistic learners may mask by suppressing stims, forcing eye contact or rehearsing social responses (Hull et al., 2017).
+This uses cognitive and emotional resources, so staff may see apparent coping at school while families see exhaustion or dysregulation later.

 Learners with a PDA profile show demand sensitivity.
 They avoid situations causing perceived pressure or lost control (Christie et al., 2011).
 Teacher requests may trigger anxiety if felt as imposed (O'Nions et al., 2014).
 This differs from task avoidance in ADHD or defiance (Gillberg, 2010).
 The need for autonomy drives it (Newson et al., 2003).